Honors Housing Options

 Holton-Hooker Learning and Living Center

-For students applying for the 2016-2017 Academic Year, please note that a new state-of-the-art living-learning center is currently under construction and will be available for students beginning Fall 2016.
-This new housing will be formatted in a "Cluster Style," which is optimal housing for first-year students because it builds rich and deep community.
-It will be a vital part of the Honors living/learning community.
-The new building will feature the following:
+This housing is formatted in a "Cluster Style," which is optimal housing for first-year students because it builds rich and deep community.
+It is a vital part of the Honors living/learning community.
+The new building features the following:

 - Air conditioning